dzungdoan6/G2D/README.md

 Support
 ============

-If you have any questions, feel free to contact me via email: dung.doan@adelaide.edu.au
+If you have any questions, feel free to contact me via email: dzung.doan@adelaide.edu.au

 Contributions (bug reports, bug fixes, improvements, etc.) are very welcome and should be submitted in the form of new issues and/or pull requests on GitHub.